campbell000/blog/content/articles/xenoblade-chronicles-3-review-bloat.md

 ---
-title: "<i>Xenoblade Chronicles 3</i> Critique: an Overweight Swan Song"
+title: "<i>XC3</i> Critique: an Overweight Swan Song"
 titleImage: /xchero.jpg
-summary: "The third game in this beloved series is packed with new features, landscapes, and stories to tell, but is ultimately weighed down by its ambition."
+summary: "The third game in this beloved series is packed with new features, landscapes, and stories to tell, but is ultimately weighed down by its lofty ambitions."
 titleImageCaptionHTML: "I'm the guy with the gall...to fairly critique this game."
 shouldShowTableOfContents: true
 shouldShowUpdatedAt: false